voloko/uki/docs/introduction.markdown

 ### Events

 You can add event listeners to views.
-The API is similar to dom nodes:
+The API is similar to DOM nodes:
 `addListener` or `on` and `removeListener`:

     uki('Button')[0].on('click', function() {